mjhea0/thinkful-angular/readme.md

 > First, before going any further, to fully understand this tutorial you need to be comfortable with *vanilla* Javascript, not just jQuery.
 For a crash course in Javascript, check out the Codeacademy Javascript [track](http://www.codecademy.com/tracks/javascript).

+Forget the basic hello world and todo applications - let's build something more [fun](link)!

-The application we'll be developing is a Bitcoin investment calculator that details how much you could *potentially* profit if you invested X amount of dollars in Bitcoins.
+As you can tell, the application we'll be developing is a Bitcoin investment calculator that details how much you could *potentially* profit if you invested X amount of dollars in Bitcoins.
 Through this tutorial, we'll walk you through the basics of designing a web app using Angular while also highlighting many of the key features of the framework, including templating, data-binding, and routing.

 ## What is Angular?